Tarvagatai Nuruu National Park

-Tarvagatai Nuruu National Park (Тарвагатай Нуруу) covers the southwestern sector of the Tarvagatai Range of the Khangai Mountains in central Mongolia.
+Tarvagatai Nuruu National Park (Тарвагатай Нуруу) covers the southwestern sector of the Tarvagatai Range of the Khangai Mountains in Zavkhan Province, Mongolia.
 The park is remote, protecting a transition zone between semi-arid steppe to the south and coniferous forests on the northern slope of the range.
 A large fire burned a significant part of the park in 2002, including 800 km2 of forest, mostly larch and siberian pine.
 The park is located about 60 km northeast of Uliastai, in the eastern region of Zavkhan Province.

 Topography

 The park stretches in a northeastern direction for 100 km from the northern base of Otgontenger, the highest mountain in the Khangai Mountains.
 The terrain is mountainous, with an average elevation of 2,200 to 3,200 meters.
 The ridges are relatively flat on top, with steep southern slopes and wide, glacially formed valleys.

 Climate and ecoregion

 The climate of the area is Cold semi-arid climate (Köppen climate classification (BSk)).
 This climate is characteristic of steppe climates intermediary between desert humid climates, and typically have precipitation is above evapotranspiration.
 At least one month averages below 0 C.